bcrist/footlang/doc/src/numbers/fixed_point.md

 # Fixed-Point Numbers
-Most numbers in Verdi programs will be fixed-point.
+Most numbers in Foot programs will be fixed-point.
 Values of fixed-point types are stored as signed or unsigned binary numbers.
 The type has a constant multiplier or divisor, which must be a power of 2.
 This allows for the representation of (some) fractional values.

 Additionally, the type tracks the minimum and maximum values that the type is allowed to represent.
 This tracking allows the omission of overflow safety checks in many cases.
 If two fixed point numbers only differ in their minimum and/or maximum values, then any values shared in common are guaranteed to have the same representation in memory.